HTgith/CodeAlpha_Landing_Page/README.md

 # CodeAlpha_Landing_Page
-I have made this project of mine by using the basic concept of HTML and CSS.
+I have made this project of mine by using the basic concepts of HTML and CSS.